Emeraude/ECS/README.md

 # ECS Framework

-A templated ECS framework written in C++
+A templated ECS framework written in C++11

 ## Author